IlyaMatsuev/Apex-ChatBot-Hub/README.md

 Before taking any steps on this library you first need to create the bot in the messenger itself (this is out of the scope of this package).

 For example, for `Telegram` you can create a bot following [these steps](https://core.telegram.org/bots#3-how-do-i-create-a-bot).
-To create a chatbot for the `Viber` messanger you should follow [these instructions](https://developers.viber.com/docs/api/rest-bot-api/#get-started).
+To create a chatbot for the `Viber` messenger you should follow [these instructions](https://developers.viber.com/docs/api/rest-bot-api/#get-started).
 All you need to get is the bot `authentication token`.

 If you got your token then you can proceed with the library.